-Wrestling Documentaries – I Like To Hurt People (1985)
+2. I Like To Hurt People (1985)

 The movie was filmed in the late-’70s but released in the mid-’80s with added footage from 1984.
 The film is relegated as an oddity of wrestling documentaries and memorabilia as it failed to connect with its audience.

-While neither movie has a big-budget Hollywood movie feel, I Like To Hurt People is more experimental.
+While neither movie has a big-budget Hollywood, feel, I Like To Hurt People is more experimental.
 Sonya Friedman, who plays the reporter in the film, and was there to try and give it a documentary feel, went on to have a show on CNN called Sonya Live in LA in 1987.

 Watch the trailer for I Like To Hurt People:

-The staged interactions with the fans and the colorful characters do entertain but go into the absurd even for wrestling.
-Case in point would be the STS (Stop The Sheik) Society and a strange sequence of two black guys staking out a parking lot to meet Andre The Giant, who appears in an orange jeep he can barely fit in.
+The staged interactions with the fans and the colorful characters entertain but go into the absurd, even for wrestling.
+A case in point would be the STS (Stop The Sheik) Society and a strange sequence of two black guys staking out a parking lot hoping to meet Andre The Giant, who comically appears in an orange jeep he can barely fit in.

 Did you know?
 Bryan Greenberg claims that this was the first time Andre the Giant had been on TV or in a movie and that the simple line, "Are you talking to Andre?" took many takes because Andre couldn’t speak English.

 There is no real unifying narrative, and subplots come and go at random.
-Wrestlers like Dusty Rhodes, who are known for cutting legendary promos, often look like amateur actors who are out of their element in scenes when they have to deliver their lines.
+Wrestlers like Dusty Rhodes, known for cutting legendary promos, often look like amateur actors who are out of their element in scenes when they have to deliver their lines.

-Wrestling Queen compared to I Like To Hurt People does delve into more of the "secrets" of wrestling, although with a heavy kayfabe filter.
-I Like To Hurt People has it beat by a mile if all you want is mindless fun where you may be keen on wondering which old school wrestler will be making the next cameo and what hilarity will ensue.
+Compared to I Like To Hurt People, Wrestling Queen does delve into more of the "secrets" of wrestling, although with a heavy kayfabe filter.
+I Like To Hurt People has it beat by a mile if all you want is mindless fun where you may be keen on wondering which old-school wrestler will be making the next cameo and what hilarity will ensue.

 Bryan Greenberg obtained the rights of the movie after director Donald G. Jackson passed away in 2003.
-In 2017 he was unable to secure funding to release I Like To Hurt People Too, which was going to reveal the story behind the making of the film including never before seen footage.
-Jackson is determined to continue trying to re-release the film with a bunch of special features.
-He regularly posts updates on the official Facebook page here.
+In 2017 he was unable to secure funding to release I Like To Hurt People Too, which was going to reveal the story behind the making of the film, including never-before-seen footage.

-Wrestling Documentaries – Beyond The Mat (1999)
+3. Beyond The Mat (1999)

 Watch the trailer for Beyond The Mat:

 Since its birth, pro wrestling has always had the stigma of "not being on the level."
 Vince McMahon Jr. trying to deregulate wrestling in the states, testified in front of the New Jersey State Senate on February 10th, 1989, admitting that "wrestling was strictly entertainment, a performance instead of a competition."

-Wrestling magazines like Pro Wrestling Illustrated and its family of magazines who worked with the promotions to maintain the illusion fell out of favor with the fans in the late ’90s.
-Publications like WOW revealing real behind the scenes news along with the real names of the wrestlers became the new standard.
+Wrestling magazines like Pro Wrestling Illustrated and its family of magazines that worked with the promotions to maintain the illusion fell out of favor with the fans in the late ’90s.
+Publications like WOW revealing real behind-the-scenes news and the wrestlers’ real names became the new standard.

 The term "smark" – which is short for "smart mark" – is for fans that were "smartened up to the business" and were aware of the inner workings of wrestling but enjoyed the product anyways.

 The documentary goes by the credo: "We know wrestling is a show, but it’s not as fake as you think.
-Of course, the winners of the matches are predetermined, and the violence is choreographed, however, the result of the violence is very real."
+Of course, the winners of the matches are predetermined, and the violence is choreographed.
+However, the result of the violence is very real."

 Movie critic Roger Ebert commented about Beyond The Mat, "It isn’t a slick documentary; some of it feels like Blaustein’s home movie about being a wrestling fan.
 But it has a hypnotic quality… wrestling is not a sport but a spectacle, in which weary and wounded men, some not in the best shape, injure one another for money."

 "What we wonder is, how can you be a pro wrestler and not use drugs?
-A working wrestler performs 26-27 days in a month-twice on weekends.
+A working wrestler performs 26-27 days in a month, twice on weekends.
 There are bus and plane trips to far-flung arenas, where even on a good day (no serious injuries), their bodies are slammed around in a way that might alarm a football player."